mhatzl/mantra-wiki/5-Requirements/5-REQ-changes.md

 This is especially important in safety-critical domains.

+## `changes.authors`: Collect names of authors responsible for the change

+It must be possible to store the name of authors responsible for changes in collected data in *mantra*, because it allows to relate changes to people.
+For ease of use, *mantra* must be able to track changes even if no authors are given, because project changes are commonly tracked in version control systems anyways.

+## `changes.comment`: Collect comment explaining a change

+It must be possible to store a comment that explains the changes introduced in *mantra* with newly collected data, because it allows to better understand the changes and their implications.
+This comment must be optional, because enforcing it on every change would decrease the ease of use of *mantra*.

 ## `changes.track`: Track changes to collected data

 *mantra* must be able to automatically track changes to collected data,